-Record low temperatures were recorded this week around the Great Lakes.
-Lots of sane people may love this winter weather, but I’m not one of them.
+Lots of sane people who love winter weather, but I’m not one of them.
 Give me the hot sun any day.
 But everything in life gives us an opportunity to learn, and cold weather is no exception.
 Here are two cold weather essentials you should know:

 2. Pay Attention to the Warning of Cold Sensitivity when it comes to your teeth.
 This is no small thing.
 According to the ADA, causes of sensitive teeth include tooth decay, cracked teeth, worn tooth enamel, worn fillings, and tooth roots that are exposed because of periodontal (gum) disease, gum recession or even from too-aggressive tooth brushing.
 The Mayo Clinic says that periodontitis, a form of gum disease, can not only cause tooth loss but some research suggests that the bacteria responsible for periodontitis can enter the bloodstream through gum tissue, possibly affecting your heart, lungs, and other parts of the body.
 Periodontitis may be linked with respiratory disease, rheumatoid arthritis, coronary artery disease or stroke.